 This month, my take-home income was £2,335.
 All of this came from my full-time job and matched betting plus some interest on my emergency fund.
 My emergency fund of £5,000 generates £14 of interest every month because I strategically placed it in high-interest current accounts (TSB and Nationwide).
 I made some money blogging as well but this is still locked behind minimum withdrawal rates so I am not counting it just yet.

 This month I spent a grand total of £1,101.
 My car insurance was due for renewal and my sinking fund, which should have covered the cost, was vastly underfunded.
 This left me with £260 extra to pay.
-It is really annoying because without these £260 my expenses would have looked great this September (only £841!).
+I also took the opportunity to look at different insurance providers such as One Sure Insurance.

 I am proud of my low grocery costs which are far below my average of £176.
 One thing I always had difficulty with were Saturday and Sunday lunches.
 I always want to eat something a little bit more fancy than my usually peanut-butter sandwich which resulted in me buying takeaway lunches.
 This month, I just made pancakes instead which are super cheap to make and delicious as well.
 I also bought more food at ALDI so this resulted in additional savings.

 My sinking fund contribution flows into a separate instant-access saving account.
 I use this money for expenses that only occur once a year such as my car insurance, flights to visit my family and insurances.

 My FIRE fund grew by 11% this month.
 My index fund, invested in the FTSE Global All Cap Index Fund Accumulation, grew slightly, although its short-term fluctuations are not really that meaningful.